 Our concerts usually run between 30 and 60 minutes, according to the preferences of our host.
 Typically, we intersperse our musical selections with short comedy segments, resulting in virtuosic, light-hearted performances that captivate a wide variety of audiences.
 Each concert is specially tailored to the crowd and setting, allowing us to sing comfortably in a variety of venues.
 Whether we are roving around a lobby in suits and ties or serenading a dinner party in full tuxedos, our hosts can choose the type of performance that best suits their event.

 The Society of Orpheus and Bacchus boasts the largest songbook of any Yale a cappella ensemble.
 Our repertoire spans a wide range of musical genres: jazz standards, folk tunes, barbershop quartets, gospel music, religious traditionals, spirituals, blues, pop, rock and roll, and traditional Yale songs.
 Every song we perform is arranged by a current or past group member.
 We are continually adding to our repertoire, but many of our favourite songs have been sung by the group for over half a century.
-Every few years we produce a CD; our latest is entitled The Continuing Adventures of Cyrus T. Elk and His Fantastical Flying Machine.
+Every few years we produce a CD; our latest is entitled Out of the Box.
 For more information about the SOB Songbook and discography, please visit our Music tab.